Pink-spotted hawkmoth -- (Agrius cingulata) WO

 This moth is widely distributed and fairly common.

-This interesting day flier is not reported in Yates on USGS, but it
+This interesting day flier is reported in Kings, and

-is widely reported to the north, east, south and west.
+is widely reported to the north, east and south.

 Snowberry Clearwing or Bumblebee Moth

-This moth is widespread and has been recorded in Yates and
+This moth is widespread and has been recorded in Suffolk and Richmond and

 in northwestern N.J. and southeastern N.Y. and Connecticut.

-This moth is not reported for Yates, but it is fairly often reported
+This moth is reported for Suffolk, and it is fairly often reported

 along the coast from southern New Jersey